The question, “Can a Christian divorce an unbeliever?” is frequently asked.

 Paul’s Second Guiding Doctrine: DO NOT BE UNEQUALLY YOKED TO UNBELIEVERS

-This is a sub-doctrine under the doctrine of separation.
+This is a subordinate doctrine to the doctrine of separation.
 It specifies that separation from the world does, in fact, include close relationships between saints and wordlings.
 Jesus taught through His own actions that being in the world is different from being of the world.
-Jesus was frequently in the company of publicans and sinners, but He did not do so in order to enjoy the world with them but rather He kept company with them in order to share with them the good news of the gospel—he was being their physician not their partner.
+Jesus was frequently in the company of publicans and sinners, but He did not do so in order to enjoy the world with them but rather He kept company with them in order to share with them the good news of the gospel—he was being their physician not their partner or their buddy.
 Saints must follow Christ’s example by constantly calling godless souls to repentance and faith in Christ—we too ought to be physicians of the soul.
+Christians must be surrounded by and familiar with the unsaved.
+They must be loving, good, patient and kind at the very least.
 However, Christians have no liberty whatsoever to become bound together with any unsaved person in any kind of relationship least of all marriage.

 In our Lord’s warnings to the seven churches in Revelation Jesus praised the church at Ephesus because they could not “tolerate evil men”, and they tested the teachings of so-called Christians and rejected those who were false teachers.
 But sadly Jesus had to rebuke the churches at Pergamum and Thyatira for tolerating those within their body of believers who held false doctrines, and He rebuked the churches at Sardis and Laodicea because most of them were no longer believers—both churches were dying because they tolerated unbelievers in their midst.